Forum Recap 2019 & Action Plan 2020

-WE FOR SHE is proud to present our new priorities for 2019.
+WE FOR SHE is proud to present our latest report on gender equity in BC.

-We encourage you to find your own role in this collective movement by sharing the WE FOR SHE 2019 Action Plan with your network.
+We encourage you to find your own role in this collective movement by sharing this report with your network, and taking the next step with the resources on this page.
+Together, we can move the dial!

 Reports from Previous Years